PyAbel/PyAbel/doc/transform_methods/basex.rst

 4. Resolution of images reconstructed with BASEX is superior to those obtained with the Fourier–Hankel method, particularly for noisy projections.
 However, to obtain maximal resolution, it is important to properly center the projections prior to transforming with BASEX.

 5. BASEX-reconstructed images have an exact analytical expression, which allows an analytical high-resolution calculation of the speed distribution, without increasing computation time.
+(This is not yet implemented in PyAbel.)

 .. _BASEXhowto: